Punktum-dk/epp-service-specification/README.md

 The transfer command is only available to registrars.
 The command should used in the following use-cases.

-- Transfer from DK Hostmaster to a future registrar
+- Transfer from Punktum dk to a future registrar
 - Transfer from the current registrar to a future registrar

 The implementation is based on a _pull_ model and both operations require authorization via the use of an AuthInfo token and designated domain name.
 The operation has to be initiated by the future registrar. who has acquired the authorization (AuthInfo token) from the current registrar or the registrant.

-The transfer from DK Hostmaster to a new registrar implies a change of administrative model from "registrant management" to "registrar management".
+The transfer from Punktum dk to a new registrar implies a change of administrative model from "registrant management" to "registrar management".
 Whereas the transfer from registrar to registrar is only a change of administrative party not the administrative model.

 The registrar always have the option to withdraw from the role of registrar for a given domain name, this change does not require an authorization.
 The operation is implemented using the [withdraw](#withdraw-domain) command, described below in details.
-This command set the registrar to be the registry (DK Hostmaster) and the administrative model changes from "registrar management" to "registrant management".
+This command set the registrar to be the registry (Punktum dk) and the administrative model changes from "registrar management" to "registrant management".

 Also the registrant has the option to exchange the current registrar.
 This operation implies a change of administrative model from "registrar management" to "registrant management" and is limited to change of model.
 A change of registrar, requires authorization of a third party by the registrant and that the designated registrar executes the operation of taking the role of administrator as described initially in this section.